R. H. Quaytman: Career

 In 2001, she was invited to participate in a show at the Queens Museum of Art, for which she made 40 paintings, in recognition of her 40th birthday, plus another 40 for a local gallery.
 The 80 paintings were all linked conceptually, and formed the first "chapter": "The Sun, Chapter 1".
-In the exhibit, she references the death of her grandfather and great-grandfather, by train crash near the location in Queens, building on a newspaper article clipped from the New York Sun.
+In the exhibit, she references the death of her grandfather and great-grandfather, by train crash near the location in Queens, building on an article clipped from the New York newspaper The Sun.

 Each subsequent chapter reflects and adapts elements of the venue in which they are initially shown.
 For "Lodz Poem, Chapter 2", at the Lodz Poland Biennial, she focused on two early Polish modernists, Katarzyna Kobro and Wladyslaw Strzeminski, interweaving caption paintings and drawings from the World War II-era artists.

 In 2008, she was selected for a solo show at the Miguel Abreu Gallery in New York, and a two-person show with artist Josef Strau, at Vilma Gold in London, for which she created "iamb, Chapter 12".
 This collection related to the use of light by Strau (actual lamps), and illustration, based on an image from Milton's Paradise Lost, illustrated by John Martin, a 19th-century English artist.
 The show was well received by critics, including Frieze Magazine and The Brooklyn Rail, noting "Quaytman makes reference in the title to both the seat of seeing (i am), and the classical meter of poetry", and "Quaytman's sophisticated dissection of the complexities of seeing and the manifold aspects that inform perception is evident not only in individual works, but also in the relationship between specific works installed in the exhibition, and in the cumulative effect of the whole," and The New York Times "The paintings in R. H. Quaytman's exhibition are cerebral, physically thought out and resolutely optical.
 They engage painting on every level in a restrained way; they also engage one another."